Today I am sharing my healthy blueberry oat muffins recipe. These are a real showstopper, y’all.

 This recipe was adapted from Taste of Home Blueberry Oatmeal Muffins.

-Additional nutritional information is approximate and was calculated using a nutrition label generator.
+Nutritional information is approximate and was calculated using a nutrition label generator.